KarmaQueen/Game/readme.txt

 ========= HOW TO RUN THE GAME =========
-1. go to the release folder, and execute the jar file OR the batch file (if on windows)
+1. go to the .\release\ folder, and execute the jar file OR the batch file (if on windows)
 2. Enjoy!